 When should you book a wedding band?

 Popular dates between May and September are often taken early.
-Fridays and Saturdays during the main season are frequently booked well in advance.
-Enquiring early creates planning security.
-At the same time, a short-notice enquiry is also worthwhile if the date, venue and schedule are already clear.
+An early enquiry lets you plan with certainty.
+That said, a short-notice enquiry can still be worthwhile if the date, venue and schedule are already clear.

 Does a wedding band also play the first dance live?